-6. Related Work
+5. Related Work

 Many testing methods for object-oriented software have been proposed[7,8,9,10,11,12].
 For example, ASTOOT[9] offers an algebra-based class test method and support tools, while ClassBench[10] provides a state-based class test method and its support environment.
 An incremental test for the class hierarchy[11] and object-oriented integration testing methods[12] have been also introduced.
-The XUnit[26] provides testing frameworks for many programming languages to support writing repeatable unit tests of classes.
-For example, the JUnit[27] framework, which is a version of XUnit framework for Java, can be extended to implement a suite of test cases for a Java class, and any other test support code necessary to automate running the test cases.
-Edwards[28] proposed a strategy for automated generation of test drivers, test cases, and test oracles as BITs for components (or classes) given their specifications.
-Both the XUnit's and Edwards' strategies separate the testing infrastructure code from the units under testing.

 Difficulties in testing adapted frameworks are well-known, and several solutions have been proposed in the literature[5,8,13,14].
 Fayad, et al.[14] presented a method in which the test-case generating codes, packaged in Built-in tests(BITs) classes, are embedded into the framework, and reused in framework testing, being inherited and adapted during framework adaptation and extension.
 Binder[8,15] comprehensively presented test design patterns and methods to construct a test support environment.
-All of the testing approaches and methods mentioned above are useful for framework testing.
-Our method complements them by directly addressing the testing problems specific to the hot spots of the framework.
+While all of these approaches and methods are useful for testing frameworks, they do not directly address the testing problems specific to the hot spots of the framework.

-7. Conclusion
+6. Conclusion

+Object-oriented frameworks support efficient software development by providing common, yet flexible architecture composed of classes that are easy to adapt and extend for families of applications.
+Frameworks, however, have properties that make it difficult to control and observe the process of framework testing needed whenever they are modified and extended for reuse in developing application systems.
 This paper has described a scheme for encapsulating test support code as built-in test (BIT) components and embedding them into the framework's hot spots so that defects caused by the modification and extension of the framework can be easily detected through testing.
 Using our scheme, test components can be designed and embedded into a framework to increase the controllability and observability of framework testing without incurring changes to the framework code and without affecting its functional behavior.
 Finally, the test components can be attached and detached dynamically to/from the framework as needed at run-time.